Towards an Elementary Formulation of the Riemann Hypothesis in Terms of Permutation Groups: Finding large values of when the Riemann Hypothesis is false

-The other result we will need is that any element of the image $g(\mathbb{N})$ of Landau's function is close to an element of the image of $\rho\mapsto N_\rho$ as given by the following lemma (equation (11) from \cite{MNR1988}):
+A third result we will need is that any element of the image $g(\mathbb{N})$ of Landau's function is close to an element of the image of $\rho\mapsto N_\rho$ as given by the following lemma (equation (11) from \cite{MNR1988}):